 Please also review AIHCP’s Holistic and Integrative Healthcare Specialist Program and see if it meets your academic and professional goals.
 The program is online and independent study and open to qualified professionals seeking a four year certification in Holistic Nursing.
 Qualified healthcare professionals and nurses are welcomed into the program and are eligible for certification after completing the core courses.

 “Clinical Practice Guideline: Chiropractic Care for Low Back Pain”.
 Gary Globe, PhD. et, al. Journal of Manipulative and Physiological Therapeutics Volume 39, Issue 1, January 2016, Pages 1-22.
 Access here

 “Complementary and Alternative Medicine in Cancer Pain Management: A Systematic Review”.
 Priyanka Singh and Aditi Chaturvedi.
 Indian J Palliat Care.
 2015 Jan-Apr; 21(1): 105–115 doi: 10.4103/0973-1075.150202.
 Access here

 “Holistic Alternative Medicine and CAM Definitions”.
 Val Silver.
 Holistic MindBody Healing.
 Access here

 “Pain Management: Alternative Therapy”.
 WebMD Editorial Contributors.
-Reviewed by Dan Brennan, MD.
-October 20, 202.
+Reviewed by October 20, 202.
 WebMD.
 Access here